-For freelancers and solopreneurs, subscribing to the right marketing newsletters is the fastest way to discover new strategies and stay ahead of your competitors.
+For freelancers and solopreneurs, subscribing to the right marketing newsletters is one of the easiest ways to grow your business, sharpen your content strategy, and stay ahead of the competition.

 But even if every newsletter on the internet shared incredible content, you still wouldn’t have time for all of them.